idealneil/arch-install-guide/README.md

 # Arch Linux Installation Guide

-This is my personal install guide for Arch Linux, which include EFI boot and a swap file.
+This is my personal install guide for Arch Linux.
+I've used this successfully many times.
+I like to use systemd boot instead of grub and and a swap file instead of a dedicated partition.

-## Pre-installation
+## Before Installing

-Before installing, make sure to:

 - Download the latest ISO file from [here](https://www.archlinux.org/download/).
 - Write the ISO to a USB flash drive.
 [Rufus](https://rufus.ie) (Windows) or Disk Image Writer (Linux)